How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Database Information: Vehicle Registration

 Database Information Providers can search by name and DOB, tag number, or VIN.
 Sometimes a database may be able to furnish a "driver record face page," which contains identifying information - even if the driving record is not otherwise accessible.
 Some databases have the capability to conduct a national driver record search, although this type search may be prohibitively expensive.
+Please see "Databases".

-State Highway Patrol and State Police
+State Highway Patrol/State Police

 Law enforcement departments maintain records of all licensed drivers.
 These folks record all accidents, maintain or have access to motor vehicle data, accident reports, and traffic tickets.